coderextreme/HAnimDecoratorAssembly/README.md

 Here's the basic workflow now, very simple.
 I'm open to name changes now.
 You may toggle validation between 0 and 1, which will improve performance if validation is disabled.

+Blender export scripts are provided as a convenience.
+Also, the experimental HAnim Blender export plugin is included as a zip.
+Install from Blender GUI.

 < means reading from file after.
 > means writing to file after
 ${PREFIX} is a folder plus file prefix.

 I'll be looking at bringing over animations pretty soon.

+Workflow description

 # set up variables